Skip to main content

 Visiting Rome on a Budget

 If you're traveling to Rome on a budget, there is still plenty you can see and do.
-Rome has many free attractions, top-notch and reasonably priced eateries and relatively inexpensive lodgings, so you'll have no trouble enjoying the trip of a lifetime without spending more than you need to.
+Rome has many free attractions, top-notch and reasonably priced eateries and relatively inexpensive lodgings, that you'll have no trouble enjoying the trip of a lifetime without spending more than you need to.

 1. Visit Rome in January